OXID-eSales/graph-ql-example-module/README.md

 This assumes you have the OXID eShop up and running and installed and activated the `oxid-esales/graphql-base` module.

+**DO NOT USE IN PRODUCTION, THIS MODULE IS FOR DEMO PURPOSES ONLY**

 ### Install

 ```bash